What Should I Choose for My Goal Weight?

 -

-Setting a Realistic and Flexible Goal
+Setting a Realistic Goal Weight on GLP-1 Treatment

 Start With a Range, Not a Number